 Health Education provides students with the knowledge and skills they need to maintain health and wellness throughout their lifetime.
 The intent of a comprehensive health education program is to motivate students to improve their health, prevent disease, and avoid or reduce health related risk behaviors.
 All teaching and learning is focused on student achievement of learning standards (National and New York State).
 Health literate youth have the ability to maintain and enhance personal health and fitness, create safe environments, and manage personal and community resources.
 Health education provides real life learning experiences with personal applications of scientifically research-based health knowledge and skills in relevant situations.
-Health Education their health, while personalizing, adapting and evaluating their learning.
+Health Education creates opportunities and experiences that engage and challenge young people to assess, explore, and question their health, while personalizing, adapting and evaluating their learning.
 The Health Education program in Sachem Central School District includes a NYS mandated course, taken by most students during the sophomore year.
 Students may also choose an additional course from a variety of health education electives.